-Rice came to Minnesota from Northern Illinois, where he coached and played under then-Huskie head coach Jerry Kill.
+Rice came to Minnesota from Northern Illinois, where he coached and played under head coach Jerry Kill.
 He served as a graduate assistant, coaching defensive backs in 2010 at NIU.
 The Huskies went 11-3 in 2010, winning the Humanitarian Bowl and earning the Mid-American Conference West Division title.

 Rice holds a bachelor's degree from Northern Illinois.